Information Services Corporation: Land Registry

 Management of records related to land ownership, including title registrations, transfers, mortgages, and other land related transactions.
 The Land Registry includes the Saskatchewan Land Titles Registry, Saskatchewan Land Surveys Directory and Saskatchewan Geomatics services.

 Personal Property Registry

 Track security interests in movable personal property (excluding land and buildings), such as vehicles, equipment, and other types of personal assets.
 ISC houses and maintains the Saskatchewan Personal Property Registry.

 Corporate Registry

 Maintain records of corporations, including information about incorporation, annual filings, legal status, directors, and shareholders.
 In 2010, ISC and the province of Saskatchewan collaborated to create a Corporate Registry.
 Records on all Saskatchewan businesses are maintained and made available to the public through the Corporate Registry.

-Services

-Regulatory Solutions

-Know Your Customer ("KYC") and Due diligence and Collateral Management.